nohuma/chinese-attack-issc/README.md

 ### Code

-You can download the package needed as follow:
+You can download the packages needed as follow:

 ```
 pip install -r requirement.txt